mmj-the-fighter/Spinach/README.md

 - [mine sweeper](https://github.com/mmj-the-fighter/Spinach/tree/main/Spinach/examples/mine_sweeper) shows how a clone of mine sweeper game can be developed using spinach
 - [image processing](https://github.com/mmj-the-fighter/Spinach/tree/main/Spinach/examples/image_processing_with_rmgui) shows how spinach can be used for image processing  and how rmgui of spinach can be used for that.
 - [game of life](https://github.com/mmj-the-fighter/Spinach/tree/main/Spinach/examples/game_of_life) shows how spinach can be used for programming game of life. this involves using std::thread
+- [flappy bird clone](https://github.com/mmj-the-fighter/Spinach/tree/main/Spinach/examples/bird_flight) shows how a flappy bird like game can be made
+- [snake clone](https://github.com/mmj-the-fighter/Spinach/tree/main/Spinach/examples/snake_clone) shows how a snake like game can be made

 ## Build / Project Generation